accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Identify the presence of automatic or semi-automatic test functions in the tool.
 1. Modify the values or content in the editing zones to create accessibility errors in the content generated (web and non-web).
 1. Activate the test functions.
-1. Check that
+1. Check that the tool
-	- the tool automatically repairs the error;
+	- automatically repairs the error;
-    - or the tool provides the author with repair suggestions.
+  - or provides the author with repair suggestions.
 1. In the case of a semi-automatic test, check that the tool
 	- provides decision support and repair suggestions;
   - or provides the author with explanations enabling him to carry out the repair.